Xylylene dibromide: Reactions

 Upon reaction with thiourea followed by hydrolysis of the intermediate bisisothiouronium salts, xylylene dibromide can be converted to the dithiol C6H4(CH2SH)2.

 Xylylene dibromide is a precursor to the ephemeral molecule ortho-quinonedimethane, also known as xylylene.
 This species can be trapped when the dehalogenation is conducted in the presence of iron carbonyl.

-Coupling of xylylene dibromide by treatment with lithium metal gives dibenzocyclooctane, precursor to dibenzocyclooctadiene.
+Coupling of xylylene dibromide by treatment with lithium metal gives dibenzocyclooctane, precursor to dibenzocyclooctatetraene.